vfarcic/cncf-demo/manuscript/policies/kyverno.md

 kubectl --namespace kyverno get pods

-# Wait until the Pods are created and are ready
+# Wait until the Pods are created and ready
 ```

 ## Do